Team-Rizzo/talisman-ai/talisman_ai/user_miner/README.md

 **Note:** Legacy variables (`SCRAPE_INTERVAL_SECONDS`, `POSTS_PER_SCRAPE`, `POSTS_TO_SUBMIT`) are no longer used.
 The miner now uses block-based windows aligned with API v2's rate limiting system.

+### Rate Limiting Configuration

+**IMPORTANT:** The miner's rate limit configuration (`BLOCKS_PER_WINDOW` and `MAX_SUBMISSIONS_PER_WINDOW`) **must match** the API server's configuration.
+These values are not independent tuning knobs - they must be changed together with the API server's settings to ensure proper synchronization.

+- The miner scrapes and attempts to submit at most `MAX_SUBMISSIONS_PER_WINDOW` posts per `BLOCKS_PER_WINDOW` block window.
+- The API server enforces these same limits server-side and returns 429 (rate limit exceeded) if exceeded.
+- The miner relies on the API as the source of truth for window boundaries and rate limit status.
+- Changing these values without updating the API server will cause rate limit mismatches and submission failures.

 ## Text Normalization

 The miner normalizes post content using `norm_text()` to ensure consistency with validator analysis: